brianlockerbie/brianlockerbie/README.md

 ## Skills and Experience
 * 💻 HTML, CSS, JS
+* 🚀 Express
 * ⚛ React
 * 📱 React Native
+* 🕹 Object-Oriented Programming
+* 🖱 MySQL

 ## Status
 - 🔭 I’m currently working on updating my portfolio website.
-- 🌱 I’m currently learning React Native
+- ⌨️ I’m currently learning React Native
 - 🤔 I’m looking for help with networking, meeting people in the dev community, and finding opportunities where I may contribute 👍
 - 📫 How to reach me: brian.lockerbie@gmail.com